Halloween events in Cornwall 2025

 Tredinnick, Wadebridge PL27 7RA

 There are pumpkins aplenty at Camel Creek this Halloween, with every child getting a free pumpkin on arrival before delving into a host of hauntingly excellent activities.
-Running from Saturday the 18th to Thursday the 31st of October in Wadebridge, you’ll find plenty to keep your little ones entertained.
+Running October half term in Wadebridge, you’ll find plenty to keep your little ones entertained.
 Head to the pumpkin patch where they can grab their very own wheelbarrow and choose a free pumpkin to take home (while stocks last).

 Halloween at Paradise Park